pyeventsourcing/eventsourcing/docs/topics/process.rst

 Just like a CPU can have many pipelines (cores) running different programs in parallel, a system of process applications can have many parallel pipelines.
 Having many pipelines means that many events can be processed at the same stage at the same time.
-This kind of "synchronic" parallelism allows the system to take advantage of the "horizontal" and "vertical" scale of its infrastructure.
+This kind of "synchronic" parallelism allows the system to take advantage of the scale of its infrastructure.

-It is possible to run such a syste with one operating system process dedicated to each application process for each pipeline (see below).
+It is possible to run such a system with one operating system process dedicated to each application process for each pipeline (see below).
 It would be possible to have a pool of workers operating on a single of queue prompts, switching application and partition according to the prompt (not yet implemented).